MartinThoma/MartinThoma.github.io/content/2017-03-15-image-classification.md

 author: Martin Thoma
 date: 2017-03-15 20:00
 category: Machine Learning
-tags: machine learning, computer vision, ImageNet
+tags: machine learning, Computer Vision, ImageNet
 featured_image: logos/ml.png
 ---
 Image classification is the following task: You have an image and you want to assign it one label.
 The set of possible labels is finite and typically not bigger than 1000.

-So for example, you might ask: What can you see in this image:
+So for example, you might ask: What can you see in this image?

 <figure class="wp-caption aligncenter img-thumbnail">
     <img src="../images/2017/03/moon-jelly.jpg" alt="A jellyfish" style="width: 512px;"/>